chi-cicadas-2015/my_app/README.md

 ### Purpose
 The Sinatra Skeleton:

-1. Provides a foundation for building challenges or creating a new Sinatra application.
+1. Three horns have small brains
 2. Demonstrates a reasonable set of practices around building Sinatra applications.
 3. Eases the transition to Rails for Dev Bootcamp students

-### Quickstart
+### DO THIS OR ELSE

 1.  `bundle install`
 2.  `shotgun config.ru`

-As needed, create models & migrations with the `rake` tasks:
+As needed, talk to Lucas Rim.

 ```
 rake generate:migration  # Create an empty migration in db/migrate, e.g., rake generate:migration NAME=create_tasks